 1. He was the source of the woman and, as a consequence, he stood for all of humanity.
 The woman could not represent all of humanity in the same way (another reason why we fall in Adam alone, rather than Eve alone, or Adam and Eve together).”

 Being a source of the fall does not equate to having authority.
 Authority is Expected Problem Solving responsibility.
 Falling is Problem Causing responsibility.
-So, him having primary authority (which would make him the Expected Problem Solver) – is not a conclusion to make from us falling in him (him as Problem Causer).
+So, him having primary authority (which would make him the Expected Problem Solver) – is not a conclusion to make from us falling in Adam, the Problem Causer.